12noonLLC/MathExpressions.12noon/readme.md

 ### Variables

 You can create variables and access them in your expressions.
-Variables must start with a letter, and they can contain digits.
+Variables can contain letters, digits, and underscores, but they must start with a letter.
 All variables and their current values are displayed in the list on the right.

 Examples: